-Although the Midwifery Program adheres closely to the school's published academic calendar, some modifications may be required in order to meet academic and/or clinical scheduling needs.
+Although the Midwifery Program adheres to the university's published academic calendar, some modifications may be required in order to meet academic and/or clinical scheduling needs.
 These modifications are made to ensure that students have maximal opportunity to fulfill academic and clinical course objectives.
-Students will be given advanced notification of deviations from the school's academic calendar.
+Students will be given advanced notification of deviations from the published academic calendar.

-Each student is responsible for obtaining current information that pertains to the individual's program of study, particularly with regard to satisfaction of degree requirements.
-Students are strongly encouraged to refer to the SUNY Downstate Health Sciences University Student Handbook, other university publications, and/or consult with their Midwifery Program faculty advisor, the Office of the Dean, the Office of Student Affairs, and other offices as appropriate.
+Each student is responsible for obtaining current information that pertains to individual programs of study, particularly regarding satisfaction of degree requirements.
+Students are strongly encouraged to refer to the SUNY Downstate Health Sciences University Student Handbook, other university publications, and/or consult with their Midwifery Program faculty advisor, the Office of the Dean, the Office of Student Affairs, and/or other offices as appropriate.